An Agent-Centric Dynamical Systems Perspective on Multi-Agent Reinforcement Learning: Introduction

-In this paper, for the first time, we present the study of individual decision-making in MARL systems using tools from dynamical systems theory from an \textit{individual} perspective.
-In order to do so, we view the environment and agent learning updates as \textit{coupled dynamical systems} \citep{beer1995dynamical}.
-This agent-centric perspective closely reflects the true agent–environment interactions, whereas modelling only a population-level strategy tends to average out many of these interactions and couplings, eliminating the stochastic behaviour inherent in practical MARL implementations.
-Adding more agents to the system can be interpreted as introducing additional coupled dynamical systems, resulting in increasingly complex non-linear dynamics.
-In contrast to previous work, we therefore adopt an individual \textit{agent-centric parameter-space} viewpoint that models the learning updates themselves as a discrete-time dynamical system, then study the stability and sensitivity of the coupled learner(s) and environment system.
-This approach allows us to leverage the mature toolbox of dynamical systems theory, including mathematical methods for analysing stationary (or invariant) distributions \citep{farmer1982information, scargle1989introduction}, limit cycles, quasi-cycles, random and strange attractors, and Lyapunov stability \citep{lyapunov1992general} in non-linear, stochastic, coupled systems.
-In the paper, we will provide a pragmatic description of the application of these tools in the context of MARL\footnote{For a more in-depth description of dynamical systems theory, we refer the reader to the existing excellent resources in the areas, e.g., \citep{strogatz2024nonlinear}.} with a focus on the analysis of the emergent dynamics of the interacting agents.
+We study decision making in MARL using dynamical systems theory tools from an \textit{individual} or \textit{agent-centric} perspective, modelling each agent’s learning update as a discrete time dynamical system and treat agents and environment as \emph{coupled dynamical systems}.
+This formulation captures the actual update rules used in MARL, including stochasticity, and allows us to analyse stability and sensitivity directly at the level of individual decision making.
+This approach allows us to leverage the mature toolbox of dynamical systems theory, including methods for analysing: stationary (or invariant) distributions \citep{farmer1982information, scargle1989introduction}, limit cycles, quasi-cycles, random and strange attractors, and Lyapunov stability \citep{lyapunov1992general}.
+We provide a pragmatic use of these tools in the context of MARL\footnote{For a more in-depth description of dynamical systems theory, we refer the reader to the existing excellent resources in this area, e.g., \citep{strogatz2024nonlinear}.} with an analysis focus on agent emergent interaction dynamics.
+Concretely, the contributions of this paper can be summarised as follows: \begin{itemize} \item We formalise individual MARL learning updates as coupled discrete time dynamical systems in parameter space, covering both deterministic and stochastic settings. \item We introduce a practical methodology for diagnosing stability and sensitivity in deep MARL using tools from dynamical systems theory, even when closed form analysis is impossible. \item We empirically demonstrate the approach across multiple MARL games and learning algorithms, analysing regime transitions and hyperparameter sensitivity. \end{itemize}

-Using this dynamical-systems perspective, we demonstrate that many seemingly unstable or stochastic learning trajectories in MARL can be explained by low-dimensional dynamical structures emerging from the coupling between agents and their environments.
-We show that empirical stability and sensitivity metrics derived from dynamical systems theory correspond closely to observed training behaviour across a variety of MARL settings.
-This connection enables a practical diagnostic framework: one can identify when a learning process transitions from stable to unstable regimes, assess robustness to perturbations, and potentially guide the tuning of hyperparameters to maintain desirable dynamical properties.